St. Laurent 2010Current Wines | Wines from 2010

 The St. Laurent is a very old and already rare Austrian grape variety.
 Its ancestry is entwined by many legends and still unknown.
 Its name is however believed to be derived from the day of St. Laurenzius (August 10th) around which the St. Laurent grapes usually start to become coloured.
 Wines of St. Laurent are typically deeply coloured, strong and pleasingly mild.
 Wine enthusiasts often value it as high as Zweigelt and its rare occurance often makes it even more interesting.

-Our St. Laurent 2009 shows a beautiful dark red colour.
+Our St. Laurent 2010 shows a beautiful dark red colour.
 The flavour is full of ripe fruitiness and appears almost grapy.
-Ripe fruity notes also dominate the taste, fullness and velvety tannins the finish.
+Ripe fruity tones also dominate the taste, fullness and velvety tannins the finish.

-This wine suits excellently to a festive meal as a companion to a strong red meat dish.
+This wine goes excellently with a festive meal as a companion to a strong red meat dish.

-Reaches its optimum 2 years after the harvest.
-Can be kept at least for over 5 years.
+Reaches its optimum two years after the harvest.
+Can be kept at least for over five years.

 - Drinking Temperature: